sethwhites/sethwhites.github.io/celeste.md

 # Celeste Tas and Speedruns:

-Video game inputs are based off of framerates.
-Celeste runs at 60 FPS.
-That means game is checking what button is pressed every 1/60th of a second.
-For the TAS I've gone through frame-by-frame and provided the inputs.
+Here are some demos for the TAS.
 I don't have a very good demo yet, but the video that gives the best idea of what's going on is Lvl 6 Reflection TAS because it has the TAS tools running next to the game.

 [Lvl 1 City with me playing](https://youtu.be/63CGmfUZavI)